Crescent Mills, CA

 Small towns across the Mountain and Pacific West have suffered many challenges.
 The decline of the timber and mining industries have led to job and population losses.
 Drought, disease and pest have killed more than 100 million trees since 2010, and fire has decimated entire communities.

 This story is true in the small communities of Indian Valley at the intersection of the Cascade and Sierra Nevada Mountain Ranges in Plumas County, California.
-The Sierra Institute for Community and the Environment saw an opportunity to address both unemployment and the hazardous dead trees through the redevelopment of a previous sawmill site.
+The Sierra Institute for Community and the Environment saw an opportunity to address both unemployment and the hazardous dead trees through the redevelopment of an abandoned sawmill site.

 The Louisiana Pacific sawmill sat near the population center of Crescent Mills with excellent highway, rail, and electric substation access and favorable zoning.
 However, the site was contaminated by oil and chemicals (including arsenic) historically used in lumber production, holding back redevelopment.
 The Sierra Institute selected the site in 2014 for redevelopment and used several grants to fund the site assessment, investigation, and planning.